rivue/Gamified-Study-Tool/README.md

         - give estimations based on file input size (ex: 500kb --> 10 minutes, etc... make them highly conservative,)
             - we could also section it off, like load part of it at a time, or load it in the background while the user it playing an already unlocked game or something
-        - make a better loading screen / bar / wheel while the courses are being created
-            - make it like not able to navigate away or something idk
-            - maybe even tell users not to navigate away from the page or something
-            - for improving textbook loading, maybe make textbook take a long time, but load users with similar sections / libraries while it still loads - like just direct them to actual section games of public libraries while they wait, or do a survey or something while they wait like who it is for or something
         - improve prompt generation a great fold (make sure as many of the quesitons relate to the section name as possible)
         - eventually combine library_question model with library_factoid model (why are they seperate to begin with?)
         - get student verification on Mobbin pro (UI library)